 Want to get the same flavor, color, and aroma of saffron without the hefty price tag?
-Here are some of the best substitutes for saffron, with suggested measurements.
+Finding a substitute for saffron is easier than you think.
+Here are some of the best options to use as a saffron substitute, complete with suggested measurements and recipe ideas.

 Table of Contents

 Saffron is the tiny red stigma and styles that come from the saffron crocus.
-Yep, that’s right, they come from a flower.
+Yep, thatโs right, they come from a flower.
 Many people know this tiny herb as the flavor and color in paella.
 But in fact, saffron can be used in anything from rice dishes like biryani, to curries, soups, salads and even teas.
+Because it is so distinct, finding a substitute for saffron can seem tricky, but it is possible.

 Saffron has a distinct flavor that is unlike any other and often hard to describe.
 It brings an aroma of fresh hay, grass and floral notes combined with the taste of earthiness, honey, and a slight bitterness.
 The bright red threads leave behind a beautiful yellow hue when used in any dish.

-To help offset this price but still find a way to create a similar taste profile and color in your recipes, I have put together a great list of saffron alternatives.
+To help offset this price but still find a way to create a similar taste profile and color in your recipes, I have put together a great list if you need a substitute for saffron or a specific substitute for saffron threads.

 1. Safflower